Many people have never even heard of Cefalu, the rustic Sicilian beach town 70km away from Palermo.

 5. Cefalu beach

-You can’t visit Cefalu without spending at least a bit of time catching rays on Cefalu beach.
+You can’t visit Cefalu without spending at least a bit of time catching rays on Cefalu beach, because it has to be one of the prettiest places in Western Sicily.

 The main stretch of beach is just before the entrance to the old town, but if you come through the Porto Pescara gateway and turn right, you will find the most charming little corner of Cefalu beach that is the perfect spot to while away your afternoon.